monit-009/project3.0/README.md

 # project3.0
 end to end project setup

+# To install coustome packages using setup.py file

 >>python setup.py install

-# In requirements.txt write "-e ." to install coustome packages and dot in -e . use for current directory
+# To install coustome packages In requirements.txt write "-e ."  and dot in -e . use for current directory
 -e .

 >>pip install -r requirements.txt